tca2/birdseyevyu/README.md

 ## Use

-*note*: The use of this package requires the use of the datavyu software’s [Ruby API](https://datavyu.org/user-guide/api.html); note that datavyu provides a number of Ruby scripts.
+*note*: The use of this package requires the use of the **datavyu** software’s [Ruby API](https://datavyu.org/user-guide/api.html); note that while **datavyu** has a graphical user interface, it is accompanied by a number of Ruby scripts.

 1.  .
 Run the following Ruby script within the datavyu software; select a directory with one or more `.opf` files: